Planning a Greece itinerary? It sounds like the perfect Mediterranean escape to me!

 Hike from Fira to Oia

-The walk from Fira to Oia is an absolute must on this Greece itinerary.
+The walk from Fira to Oia is an absolute must on this 10-day Greece itinerary.
 The 10km volcanic trail is one of the best hikes in Greece.
-It leads you through stunning volcanic landscapes that look like something from another worldly plain.
+It leads you through stunning volcanic landscapes that look like something from another worldly plane.